-Property Owner: Property 1 Location: Map/Lot ] Number: Size (acres): Rater Name: Highest Priority Property secures a section of the Cross Falmouth trail currently in private ownership, either by fee acquisition or easement provision.
+Property (Owner: Property I Location: Map/Lot 1 Number: Size (acres): Rater Name: Highest Priority Property secures a section of the Cross Falmouth trail currently in private ownership, either by fee acquisition or easement provision.
 Property allows for a new trail connection between two or more existing open space parcels that does not currently exist.
 Property would provide access to an existing open space parcel that currently lacks public access.
 Moderate Priority Property would provide access to an open space parcel that already has at least one other means of access, but in an area of the property heretofore inaccessible.
 Property offers a means of improved or enhanced access to and existing open space parcel.
-Low Priority Property would provide access to an open space parcel that already has at

-Property would provide access to an open space parcel that already has at least one other means of access, but is not necessary to achieve full access to the property.
+Low Priority Property would provide access to an open space parcel that already has at least one other means of access, but is not necessary to achieve full access to the property.

-\ Acquisition is assumed to be either outright fee ownership or by means of a legally binding right-of-way pedestrian easement.
+^{} Acquisition is assumed to be either outright fee ownership or by means of a legally binding right-of-way pedestrian easement.